YarekTyshchenko/yarektyshchenko.github.com/_posts/SpaceEngineers/2015-12-14-Programming-Block.md

 The naive implementation will just toggle the overridden thruster on and off dependent on the speed passed in.

 ### Computer loop
+Its horrible that method dispatch isn't really possible with the restrictions in the programming block.
+Can't use reflection class.
+It would be nice to somehow subclass the `Computer` put your own implementation there, possibly having a behaviour structure.
 {% highlight c# %}
 public class Computer {
     private bool runOnce = false;